Jeff is focused on the issues that matter to you! He defends the Constitution, including the 2nd Amendment, and always puts the People first!

 Government Accountability: I serve the people.
 I am committed to being a representative of the people and for the people.
 The House passed bipartisan legislation to provide greater government transparency.
 The legislation passed by the House in 2017 would make the governor’s office subject to the Freedom of Information Act (FOIA) and create a disclosure system for the Legislature.
 We in Lansing should follow the same rules of transparency that local government has had to follow for years.

 Addressing Mental Health Issues: Before coming to Lansing, Macomb County was losing funds under a plan to redistribute mental health funding across the state.
 I fought to restore $5 million to Macomb County Community Mental Health.
+Additionally, the Michigan House has made improving mental health services in our state a priority, and through the House C.A.R.E.S.
+Taskforce, we have begun to pass legislation to address issues with delivery of services to those in our mental health community.
 I will continue fighting to ensure that our most vulnerable population receives the services they need!

-In December 2017, we allocated $23.2 million to provide testing, monitoring, and technical assistance at more than a dozen sites across Michigan where per- and polyfluoroalkyl substances, or PFAS, have been found in the groundwater.
-Protecting our fresh water is a top priority, and we need to respond quickly to address the risks of PFAS.
+Protecting our drinking water is a top priority, and we need to respond quickly to address the risks of PFAS.
+In December 2017, we allocated $23.2 million to provide testing, monitoring, and technical assistance at more than a dozen sites across Michigan where per- and polyfluoroalkyl substances, or PFAS, have been found in the groundwater, and I have introduced, and co-sponsored, legislation to fix and prevent PFAS contamination.

 Jobs and Prosperity: We must maintain a state in which our residents want to live and work.
 We need to create a climate that allows our youth to get an education, find jobs, and pursue happiness with less government, less taxes, and more personal freedom.
 This is how we honor the promises made to the generations who got us here.